The Otago Medical School, New Zealand's first, opened in 1875 – just six years after the University of Otago was formally established.

 The right to award Bachelor of Medicine and Bachelor of Surgery (MB ChB) degrees was approved in 1877.
-This was four years before the Faculty of Medicine was formally established.
+This was four years before the Otago Medical School was formally established.

 From 1885 onwards, a “full curriculum” followed the recommendations of the General Medical Council of the United Kingdom.
 The first Otago student to complete this four-year course, William Ledingham Christie, graduated in 1887.